-Archdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Archdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Archdale is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Archdale who work in office and administrative support (20.90%), management occupations (8.16%), and sales jobs (7.16%).
+There are especially a lot of people living in Archdale who work in office and administrative support (17.71%), management occupations (10.81%), and sales jobs (7.65%).

-The percentage of adults in Archdale who are college-educated is close to the national average for all communities of 21.84%: 17.47% of the adults in Archdale have a bachelor's degree or advanced degree.
+In terms of college education, Archdale is nearly on par with the US average for all cities of 21.84%: 18.37% of adults 25 and older in Archdale have a bachelor's degree or advanced degree.

 Archdale is a somewhat ethnically-diverse city.
 The people who call Archdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Archdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Archdale include Irish, English, Italian, and European.
+Important ancestries of people in Archdale include German, Irish, English, Scots-Irish, and Italian.

 The most common language spoken in Archdale is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Urdu.